danehobrecht/shadowtu.be/README.md

 # ShadowTube

-YouTube shadowban detection.
-This script does not utilize the YouTube API, or Google dependencies of any kind.
+ShadowTube does not use Google dependencies of any kind.
 In theory, it should not be able to be blacklisted, as scraping is done with constantly rotating IPs.
-The Tor service must be running as a background process for this script to execute successfully.
-For the time being, this program is strictly bash.
+The Tor service must be running as a background process for this script to execute successfully, meaning users are required to have Tor Browser installed.
+For the time being, this program is strictly bash, but a website is undergoing development.

 Analyzation features are as follows:

 * Specific video links
 * Complete comment history

+### Bash
 ---

 Install dependencies by running: